 Appearance and Choice

 While granite and marble may look more natural and have a variety of choices, it is hard to find the exact piece you love.
 It may even take some searching miles away to find the one that fits the look you are going for.
 When we were shopping for granite, we put lots of miles on our car.

 Quartz will be a predictable cut slab with few if any imperfections.

 We felt like all of the granite we were seeing was way too busy looking.
 There was too much going on in the veining and patterns.

 But then we started looking at Quartz and it was much more subtle.
 But if you want veining, they do offer choices that look like marble without noticing the difference at first glance.

 They resist permanent staining when exposed to liquids as long as taken care of within reason.
-I cannot say the same thing for our marble.
+I cannot say the same thing about our marble.
 With having marble in our bathrooms, we have been very careful, but still managed to stain in places.
-Its seems inevitable with Marble.
+It seems inevitable with Marble.

 Quartz is far more durable than any other countertop.
 It can withstand heat up to 204 degrees Celsius.
 I have actually sat a hot pot directly on my current countertops.
 So this one is tested and approved!
 For extreme cooks, this would be the way to go for sure.

 Because of the makeup of materials within Quartz, it is also very unlikely to scratch unless in the most severe cases.

 Sure, Quartz is not cheap, but it’s comparable to granite.
 Quartz can range anywhere from $80 dollars to $140 per square foot and Granite from $80 to $175.
 Marble is normally a significant amount more.
 This all depends on the color and variation choice.